hackerb9/passportpix/README.md

 * You'll need to have 'python-opencv' installed. (`apt install python-opencv`)

 ## Bugs and Future Features.

+* Cropped image jitters as eye locations are approximated.
+Ought to show uncropped camera view either in a second window or alone with a rectangle showing how the image will be cropped.

 * OpenCV appears to prefer YUYV (uncompressed) video, even if a camera can provide a higher resolution & frame rate with MJPG (compressed).